 Back when Foreman, Arkansas via Atlanta, Texas' Tracy Lawrence was the toast of Nashville, Tennessee, he helped represent the '90s trend of contemporary country singers with an appreciation for the genre's rich history of detailed story-songs.
 Now he's a CMA award-winning artist.

 Like future collaborators Tim McGraw and Jason Aldean, Lawrence donned a cowboy hat to tell captivating stories.
-He poured his heart and soul into his songs including "My Second Home," "The Coast is Clear," "Alibis."
+He poured his heart and soul into his songs, including "My Second Home," "The Coast is Clear," "How a Cowgirl Says Goodbye," "Is That A Tear," and "Alibis."
 The singer even has some Christmas and Christian country in his repertoire.

 10. "When Daddy Was a Strong Man"

-As the title implies, this nostalgic song looks back to childhood, when a lot of us legitimately thought our dad was stronger than Hulkamania and the Terminator combined.
+As the title implies, this sentimental song looks back to childhood, when a lot of us legitimately thought our dad was stronger than Hulkamania and the Terminator combined.

 9. "Better Man, Better Off"

-This'd potentially be ranked higher it if wasn't so thematically similar to Clint Black's "A Better Man."
+This song would potentially be ranked be ranked higher it if wasn't so thematically similar to Clint Black's "A Better Man."
 Like Black, Lawrence convincingly explains why the harsh end to a relationship helped him become a better person.
 It's one of Lawrence's best breakup songs, edging out such memorable guilt trips as "Can't Break It To My Heart" and "Today's Lonely Fool."

 8. "Stars Over Texas"